gregory-chang-epi/gregory-chang-epi.github.io/_pages/sarcoma-fundraising.md

 author_profile: true
 ---

-## The James Cancer Hospital NextGeneration Ambassador
+## The James Cancer Hospital NextGen Ambassador
 [The James Next Generation Ambassadors Society](https://cancer.osu.edu/about/leadership/james-foundation-board/james-ambassadors-society) unites young professionals and cancer survivors in Columbus to support the OSUCCC – James through dedicated advocacy, networking, and fundraising.
 With a primary focus on championing Adolescent and Young Adult (AYA) cancer research, this group empowers the next generation of leaders to help create a cancer-free world.

 We host the annual [Mac and Cheese](), raising over **$584,000** in the past eight years!